 - For a list of qualified vendors providing treatments in the Naperville area: Qualified EAB Treatment Vendor list

 If you've treated one of your ash trees, please let the City know about its treatment.
 You can either submit a fillable PDF (link on the right side of the page) or download and mail the form: EAB Treatment Form

-Year 5 - 2016 is the 5th year of treatment in an 8-year plan designed to preserve Naperville's canopy.
+Year 5 - 2016 was the 5th year of treatment in a plan designed to preserve Naperville's canopy.
 So far, the program is fulfilling its mission to save trees.

 Treatment Program Success in 2016

 Since 2012, EAB treatments have been 83 percent successful.
 13,500 treatments have saved 13,500 of the City's ash trees from Emerald Ash Borer.
 69 percent of trees are in good condition, 22 percent are in fair condition, 6 percent are in marginal condition and 3 percent are in poor condition.